theiann/Labyrinth_Plus/README.md

 Progress is saved between each attempt and also on level exit.

-This mod only does anything in the level "Labyrinth" uploaded by tricipital.
+This mod only does anything in the level "Labyrinth" uploaded by tricipital, which releases on September 27, 2025.

 <img src="logo.png" width="150" alt="Labyrinth+ logo" />